Charles Breyer: Notable cases

+Articles of Impeachment

+On June 27, 2025 Rep. Randy Fine of Florida's 6th district filed House Resolution 556, articles of impeachment against Senior District Judge Charles R. Breyer, "for high crimes and misdemeanors."

 Personal life

 Breyer was married to the late Sydney Goldstein, who founded City Arts & Lectures in San Francisco in 1980 and in whose honor the Nourse Theater was renamed after her death in 2018.